How Do Omega-3 Supplements Benefit Kids With ADHD?

 The Link Is Dopamine

-ADHD medication, stimulants, work in one of two ways.
-They either increase dopamine production in the brain, or they block the re-uptake of dopamine.
-Dopamine re-uptake inhibitors slow down our body’s process of absorbing or breaking down dopamine, so the effect is there is more present.
-I’m trying to keep this as simple as possible without going into the science, if you’d like to read in-depth about how stimulants work you can visit the NIH website here.
+I’m trying to keep this as simple as possible without going into the science behind this so it is easily understood.
+If you’d like to read in-depth about how stimulants work you can visit the NIH website here.

-Now, if your brain doesn’t have enough dopamine ( its little workers delivering messages) when that “ping” happens to shoot a message across the circuit … it loses momentum.
+Now, back to dopamine deficiency – if your brain doesn’t have enough dopamine to work efficiently when that “ping” happens to shoot a message across the circuit … it loses momentum.
 It might take too long to reach the end of the circuit, or never make it there at all.
-The results are:

 - Poor concentration